 A relevant additional credential:

-For NPs in BMT and cellular therapy, ONCC offers the BMTCN (Blood and Marrow Transplant Certified Nurse) — this is also an RN-level credential, but BMT NPs who previously worked as RN-level transplant nurses may hold it in addition to their NP board certification.
+For NPs in BMT and cellular therapy, ONCC offers the TCTCN (Transplantation and Cellular Therapy Certified Nurse), renamed from BMTCN in January 2026 – this is also an RN-level credential, but BMT NPs who previously worked as RN-level transplant nurses may hold it in addition to their NP board certification.
 It demonstrates subspecialty depth in transplant nursing even if it predates NP-level practice.

 Fellowship programs